 5 Things You Need to Know About Built Green Homes

-Isola Homes is proud to be the Green Hammer Award winner two years in a row.
-In 2014, we won our second Green Hammer award for having over 50 homes Built Green certified.
-This year we’re taking things a step further: all new Isola Homes that start construction after June 2015 will be certified 4 Star Built Green!
+Isola Homes is proud to be a four-time Green Hammer Award winner!
+After winning our first two awards in 2013 and 2014, we changed things up a bit and took it a step further by ensuring that all new Isola Homes that started construction after June 2015 would be certified 4 Star Built Green!

 But what is Built Green, really?
 And what does it mean for you?
 Read on to discover how a Built Green Isola Home is designed to be a lasting, healthier home for you, your family, and the Pacific Northwest environment.

 Built Green is a voluntary program of set building standards designed to create environmentally friendly residential buildings.
 The results are efficient, cost-effective, and lasting homes that are built according to best practices from the planning stages to construction.

 Built Green is a non-profit program of the Master Builders Association of King and Snohomish Counties.
 It is a local organization designed for builders and developers, by builders and developers.

 Since its launch in 1999, Built Green membership has grown to hundreds of builders, designers, developers, suppliers, and realtors committed to community health and sustainability in the Puget Sound.

 3. HOW DOES AN ISOLA HOME GET BUILT GREEN CERTIFICATION?

 The certification process involves planning and building an Isola Home around a checklist of Built Green standards.
 Some criteria on this checklist are required; most are worth a number of points.
 The total points earned translate to a simple star rating that shows what Built Green level a home is – 3, 4, or 5 Star Built Green.
 Isola then hires a third-party verifier to track all the green features going into a home.
 Once completed, the verifier submits a final, signed checklist for review and a Built Green certificate is awarded!